Deployed Works Guide

 Set documentation expectations

 Tell the provider what notes, diagrams, walkthroughs, decision logs or handover materials you expect.
-Documentation should be part of the deployment, not a favour at the end.

 Step 6